cakiki/govtech-24-ctf-writeup/docs/_sources/intro.md

-# Singapore AI CTF by GovTech Writeup
+# GovTech CTF Writeup

-This Jupyter Book contains Team Team's writeup for both events of the 2024 Singapore AI CTF that was organized by GovTech and Dreadnode.
+This Jupyter Book contains Team Team's writeup for both events of the [2024 Singapore AI CTF](https://www.tech.gov.sg/media/events/singapore-ai-ctf-2024/) that was organized by [GovTech](https://www.tech.gov.sg/about-us/who-we-are/) and [Dreadnode](https://www.dreadnode.io/).

 We finished 10th in the qualifying round and 3rd in the final in the open category.